privaci/privaci.github.io/_posts/2019-02-18-second-ci_symposium.md

 <!-- With author’s permission, accepted submissions will be posted on the website, but will not be considered archival publications.-->

+### PROGRAM

+*Coming soon*

+We aim to start Monday shortly after lunch and end Tuesday end-of-day.

 ### REGISTRATION

 Participation fee is <b>$50</b>.
 Please click [here](https://berkeley.qualtrics.com/jfe/form/SV_9QVhoJF5XjqNO8B) to register.